MelinaAH/UX_UI/README.md

 I was responsible for the prototypes and the report chapters: 2.2 Literature review, 2.4 Study with the cultural probes, 3.4 Concept design and low-fidelity prototype, and 5.2 Reflection on multi-cultural teamwork.

 ## HUMAN-CENTERED PRODUCT DEVELOPMENT: TimeWise – an AI calendar assistant
-The assignment for the project was to envision a future solution for an existing user problem, need, desire, or challenge, or to identify a completely new opportunity.
+The assignment for the project was to envision a future solution for an existing user problem, need, desire, or challenge or to identify a completely new opportunity.
 This problem, challenge, need, or desire was to be found through user studies.
 The target market timeframe is 2030-2035, providing a unique opportunity to create a forward-looking solution.

 The specific task was to design an AI-based solution for planning one’s weekly schedule, including commuting to work or school, grocery shopping, and other necessary weekly activities.